KyleMcIntire/recipes/TandooriChickenBites.md

 1. Place chicken on baking sheet, spaced out so they do not touch.
 1. Bake for 15 minutes.
 Turn chicken pieces over and bake for another 15 minutes.

-## Nutrition
+## Nutrition (Check weight of chicken next time you make this)

-- Servings:
+- Servings: 6
-- Calories:
+- Calories: 266
-- Carbohydrates:
+- Carbohydrates: 35g | 32g net
-- Protein:
+- Protein: 38g
-- Fat:
+- Fat: 3g
-- Fiber:
+- Fiber: 3g